HOW TO MOVE ON AFTER DIVORCE

 When you call the Lawyer for an appointment he/she will advise what will be required should you need to take any paperwork along.

 If you haven’t been keeping an eye on the family finances, this is a good time to take a look at bank statements and any other paperwork you can get your hands on.
 This could be useful to the lawyer, especially if you think things could become difficult between you and your spouse on the financial side of things.

 Once you have seen the Lawyer they will be able to take a lot of the burden from your shoulders, be understanding and compassionate.

 When one has had a heartbreak through the breakup of marriage, seeking a counselor might be another thing that you will find helpful.

-Dr. Mark Banschick M.D. wrote an e book “The Intelligent Divorce” which was featured in the Huffington Post.
-There are many tips there which could help you as you seek to accept what has happened, and give you the courage to move forward with your life.
-Dr. Banschick also runs an online course, you can check it out on www.FamilyStabilizationCourse.com
+Dr. Mark Banschick M.D. wrote an e-book “The Intelligent Divorce” which was featured in the Huffington Post.
+There are many tips there that could help you AFTER DIVORCE as you seek to accept what has happened and give you the courage to move forward with your life.
+Dr. Banschick also runs an online course, you can check it out at www.FamilyStabilizationCourse.com

 - Time to mourn

 - Learn to like yourself again

 - Dare to be alone

 It is important to give yourself time to become the confident woman you deserve to be.